CT Scan (Computed Tomography Scan)

 Can a CT scan harm my child?

 A CT scan is a safe, noninvasive procedure used to diagnose problems inside a patient’s body.
-CT scans result in a low-level radiation exposure, which benefits outweigh the risk of harm when diagnosing disease and traumatic injuries.
+There is a low-level of radiation exposure, but the benefit of getting a correct diagnosis outweighs the low risk of harm.

-At CHOC, we received accreditation by the American College of Radiology for MRI, CT and ultrasound.
-ACR ensures the highest standard of image quality, ongoing oversight by a medical physicist and proper radiation exposure monitoring.
-When you see the ACR seal, you can rest assured that you receive treatment at a facility that meets the highest level of quality and radiation safety.
-Since children are more sensitive to radiation, they should have a CT study only if it is essential for making a diagnosis.
-Children should not have repeated CT studies unless your child’s physician deems it necessary.
+At CHOC, we have received accreditation by the American College of Radiology for MRI, CT, Nuclear Medicine and ultrasound.
+This means that we meet the highest standard of image quality and safety.
+Since children are more sensitive to radiation they should have a CT study only if it is needed for making a diagnosis.

 What is the preparation for a CT scan?

-• Children should wear loose, comfortable clothing and may bring a “comfort item” to hold during the scan.
+• Children should wear loose, comfortable clothing without metal and glitter.
+They can bring a “comfort item” to hold during the scan.

 • Depending on the scan ordered by the physician, the child may not eat or drink before the procedure.